 - We have worked across Government, with the food and drink industry, consumers and other health organisations to develop the evidence base necessary to deliver our Strategic Plan outcomes relating to dietary health in Scotland and Northern Ireland.
 We continue to fund science and evidence gathering work related to diet and health to support our responsibilities in those countries. - The FSA in Scotland and Northern Ireland continue to work with the devolved administrations in order to take forward their strategies that seek to tackle overweight and obesity. - In Scotland the FSA supports the Scottish Governments route map towards healthy weight, 'Preventing Overweight and Obesity in Scotland'3.
-We are working to produce a delivery framework for food and drink industry action, including reformulation, food promotion and catering provision of healthy food in Scotland, to address the problem of rising obesity.
+We are working to produce a delivery framework for food and drink industry action, including reformulation, food promotion and catering provision of healthy food in Scotland, to increase pace on obesity reduction.
 This framework is due to be launched in May 2013. - In Northern Ireland we have committed to encouraging Northern Ireland food manufacturers to reformulate food to reduce saturated fat, salt and calorific value, in partnership with the Department of Health, Social Services and Public Safety, through implementation of their Framework for Preventing and Addressing Overweight and Obesity in Northern Ireland 2012-2022: A Fitter Future For All4. - In April 2012 we launched a pilot scheme called 'CalorieWise5' in Northern Ireland, in which local food businesses displayed calorie information on their menus from 1 May 2012 to 31 October 2012.
 The aim of the scheme is to encourage consumers to make more informed choices when eating out.
 The pilot is now being evaluated to consider the practical issues for businesses and consumer reaction and understanding.
 Result of this work will be available later in 2013. - In Scotland we have developed an interactive web-based resource called 'eatwell every day6', which is based on the 'eatwell week' and can be used in a variety of settings.
-This resource was launched on 30 April for Health Professionals.
+This resource was launched on 30 April for Health Professionals. - Over the year we have continued to work in partnership with sporting organisations in Scotland and Northern Ireland to promote the link between healthy eating and physical activity.
+We have done this through two schemes, Activ8eatwell in Northern Ireland and HHEAPS (Hygiene, Healthy Eating and Physical Activity) in Scotland.
+Both provide a complete package of teaching tools in line with national curriculums, aimed at primary school children to enable them to lead healthy and active lifestyles.